 Combine the marinade ingredients in a large bowl.

 Add the pieces of chicken wings to the marinade and stir well to coat each piece of chicken.
-Cover the bowl and leave it in the refrigerator to marinate for half an hour, giving it a stir after 15 minutes.
+Cover the bowl and leave it in the refrigerator to marinate for half an hour, stirring it after 15 minutes.

 Arrange the chicken wings skin-side down in a single layer in a baking tray lined with baking parchment.
 If you prefer you could use a tray with a rack and arrange the chicken on the rack.
 Do not tip the marinade into the chicken.